194th Glider Infantry Regiment (United States): History

 After Lembeck had been captured, the 194th drove eastward, and battled with retreating German units as they pushed further into the Nazi heartland.
-1LT Thomas McKinley of the 194th managed to capture one of the Nazi Party's top officials, Franz von Papen, in his estate near Essen in early April.
-McKinley rushed into the lodge to find Franz von Papen having dinner with his family.
+1LT Thomas McKinley of the 194th captured one of the Nazi Party's top officials, Franz von Papen, in his estate near Essen in early April.
+McKinley rushed into the lodge to find von Papen having dinner with his family.
 McKinley pulled out a photograph and identified Papen.
 McKinley then told Papen that he was his prisoner; Papen stated in reply, "I don't know what the Americans would want with an old man of 65 like me!"
 Nonetheless, McKinley sat down and ate dinner with Papen before taking him captive.
 Papen was heard to remark (in English), "I wish this terrible war were over."
 SGT Fredericks, who was also present, responded, "So do 11 million other guys!"

 Shortly after, the 194th was attached to the 95th Infantry Division from 5–13 April, and then returned to the 17th Airborne Division.
 The regiment served in the Army of Occupation in Germany from 2 May – 14 August 1945, and returned to the United States on 14 September 1945, and were deactivated at Camp Myles Standish, MA the same day.